 The face detection autofocus displays the same issues as in photography mode.
 It’s prone to picking up trees and urban elements instead of human faces.
 I found the full-area tracking autofocus to be more effective.

-But, for casual video shooting in 4K, the Fujifilm X-T200 is really good.
+But for casual video shooting in 4K, the Fujifilm X-T200 is really good.

 Body and Handling

-The X-T200 measures 121mm x 83.7mm x 55.1mm, and weighs about 370 grams.
+The X-T200 measures 121 x 83.7 x 55.1mm and weighs about 370 grams.

 It accommodates UHS-I SD cards in its single card slot.
 These are not fast enough to sustainably write 8 RAW files every second, as I mentioned earlier.

 In terms of controls, the camera has two customizable function buttons.
-There is a mode dial, a freely customizable dial and a dial for switching film simulations.
+There is a mode dial, a freely customizable dial, and a dial for switching film simulations.
 This, annoyingly, can’t be customized.
 On the back, there is a joystick which Fujifilm calls a focus lever.
 This is the main controller of the camera.
-You can use it to switch focus points and to navigate around the menus.
+You can use it to switch focus points and navigate around the menus.

-Neither the X-T200 nor the two recommended kit lenses (15-45mm and 35mm f/2) are weather-sealed.
+Neither the X-T200 nor the two recommended kit lenses are weather sealed.

 For vlogging, there is the Sony ZV-1.
-This camera doesn’t feature interchangeable lenses, but it does have a high quality 24-70mm equivalent lens and a 20MP 1” backside-illuminated sensor.
-Video shooters benefit from excellent built-in stabilization, better audio features, a 960fps video mode, and a portable size.
-This camera is not only marketed towards vloggers but clearly designed for them.
+It has a 1-inch 20 MP backside-illuminated sensor.
+This camera doesn’t feature interchangeable lenses.
+But it does have a high-quality 24-70mm-equivalent lens.
+Video shooters benefit from excellent built-in stabilization, better audio features, a 960 fps video mode, and a portable size.
+This camera is not only marketed towards vloggers, but clearly designed for them.
 I recommend you opt for this instead if you’re making professional videos.

 The Canon SL3 (or 250D) is an entry-level DSLR.
 It appears here because of its small size, competitive features, and arguably the best ergonomics due to its large grip.
-It has a 24-megapixel APS-C sensor with similar image quality to the M50.
+It has a 24 MP APS-C sensor with similar image quality to the M50.
 It’s built around the Canon EF mount, so lens choices are close to infinite.